 - Catalysts: identifying actual catalysts through experimentation.

 Read The Scientific Method in Practice by Hugh G. Gauch Jr., about the theory and practice of the scientific method.
-Have less time, try this short video from the great Neil Degrasse Tyson who uses a story about hot chocolate and whipped cream to explain the scientfic method.
+You can also try this short video from the great Neil Degrasse Tyson who uses a story about hot chocolate and whipped cream to explain the Scientific Method.

 Oops, That’s Members’ Only!